Carrie (2013 film)

-The film held its world premiere at the Arclight Hollywood in Los Angeles on October 7, 2013, and was released in the United States by Metro-Goldwyn-Mayer and Screen Gems on October 18.
+The film held its world premiere at the Arclight Hollywood in Los Angeles on October 7, 2013, and was released in the United States by Metro-Goldwyn-Mayer Pictures and Screen Gems on October 18.
 The film received mixed reviews, with critics calling it "unnecessary" and criticizing the lack of originality and scares, though they praised the modern updates and cast.
 It grossed $84 million worldwide at the box office.

 Plot

-Disturbed religious fanatic Margaret White sits alone in her home on her bed and gives birth to a baby girl.
-She intends to kill the infant but changes her mind.
+Carrie White is a shy, unpopular girl from Ewen High School in Maine.
+While showering after gym class, Carrie unexpectedly experiences her first menstrual period.
+Believing she is bleeding to death, she runs out yelling for help, but the other girls ridicule her by throwing tampons and pads at her.
+Bully Chris Hargensen records the incident on her cell phone and uploads it to YouTube.

-Years later, her daughter Carrie, a shy, unassertive girl, nears her graduation from Ewen High School in Maine.
-While showering after the gym at school, Carrie experiences her first menstrual period.
-Never having been taught to prepare for this, she believes she is bleeding to death and runs out of the shower yelling for help.
-The other girls ridicule her by throwing tampons and pads at her.
-Longtime bully Christine "Chris" Hargensen records everything on her smartphone and uploads it to YouTube.
-The school's physical education teacher Miss Rita Desjardin, comforts Carrie and sends her home with Margaret, who believes menstruation is a sin.
+The school's physical education teacher, Miss Rita Desjardin, comforts Carrie and sends her home with her disturbed, religious fanatic mother Margaret White, who believes menstruation is a sin.
 Margaret demands that Carrie abstain from showering with the others.
 When Carrie refuses, Margaret hits her in the forehead with a Bible and locks her in her "prayer closet".
 As Carrie screams to be let out, a crack appears on the door, and the crucifix in the closet begins to bleed.
-Carrie begins to experience more signs over the oncoming days that point to her having telekinesis.
-She researches her abilities, learning to harness them.
+Carrie begins to experience more telekinetic abilities and researches her abilities, learning to harness them.

-Miss Desjardin threatens the girls who teased Carrie with an ultimatum: either endure boot-camp-style detention for their behavior or be suspended from school, prohibiting them from attending prom; Chris is the only one who refuses to take part in detention and is suspended from school after denying the allegation and refusing to give up her smartphone.
+Miss Desjardin gives the girls who harassed Carrie an ultimatum: either detention all week for their behavior or be suspended from school, prohibiting them from attending prom; Chris is the only one who refuses to take part and is suspended.
 Sue Snell regrets her part in the incident.
 To make amends, she asks her boyfriend, Tommy Ross, to take Carrie to the prom.
 Carrie accepts Tommy's invitation and makes a prom dress at home.
-Her mother, Margaret, forbids Carrie to attend.
-Asking her mother to relent, Carrie manifests her telekinesis.
+Carrie asks Margaret to let her go to prom, and Carrie manifests her telekinesis.
 Margaret believes this power comes from the Devil and is proof that Carrie has been corrupted by sin.
-Meanwhile, Chris, her boyfriend Billy Nolan, and his friends plan revenge on Carrie; they obtain pig blood to put in a bucket.